AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 Next, you'll choose the source for your data connection.
 The available sources include:

-* **Adobe Experience Platform**: Select this option to bring in your audiences from Adobe Experience Platform Real-Time CDP.
+* **Adobe Experience Platform**: Select this option to bring in your audiences from Adobe Experience Platform.
 * **CSV File** (Future release): Upload a CSV file containing your audience data for quick and straightforward data ingestion.
-* **Amazon Web Services** (Future release): Connect to your Amazon S3 storage to import audience data directly from your S3 buckets.
+* **Amazon Web Services** (Future release): Connect to your Amazon S3 storage to source audience data directly from your S3 buckets.
 * **Snowflake** (Future release): Use your Snowflake data warehouse to pull in audience data seamlessly.
+* **Google Cloud Platform** (Future release): Connect to your Google Cloud Storage to source audience data directly from your GCS buckets.

 Select your data souce and then select **[!UICONTROL Next]**.

 ![The Add audiences workspace with the Adobe Experience Platform option highlighted.](/help/assets/setup/add-manage-audiences/select-data-connection-source.png)

 #### Select sandbox

-After selecting your data source, you must select the sandbox that includes the audiences that you will import.
+After selecting your data source, you must select the sandbox that includes the audiences that you want to bring into Collaboration.
 Select the sandbox from the list of available sandboxes and then select **[!UICONTROL Next]**

 ![The Add audiences workspace with a sandbox selected.](/help/assets/setup/add-manage-audiences/select-sandbox.png)

 #### Governance policy and enforcement actions {#governance-policy-and-enforcement-actions}

-Next, you must make sure that the correct marketing actions are set on the imported data.
-You are also required to provide consent for data imported from Real-Time CDP to be used for data collaboration.
+Next, you must make sure that the correct marketing actions are set on the sourced data.
+You are also required to provide consent for data sourced from Experience Platform to be used for data collaboration.

-Use marketing actions to control which audience data to import into Real-Time CDP Collaboration from Experience Platform.
+Use marketing actions to control which audience data to bring into Collaboration from Experience Platform.
 The **Data Collaboration** marketing action supports C4, C5 and C9 data usage labels.
 The **Data Science** marketing action supports the C9 data usage label.

 Read more about the [C4, C5, and C9 data usage labels](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/reference#contract){target="_blank"}.

-* With the checkbox *enabled*, any data that is marked with the labels called out above in Experience Platform is excluded and is *not* brought into Real-Time CDP Collaboration.
+* With the checkbox ***enabled***, any data that is marked with the labels called out above in Experience Platform is excluded and is ***not*** brought into Collaboration.
-* With the checkbox *disabled*, there is no restriction on data from Experience Platform that can be imported into Real-Time CDP Collaboration.
+* With the checkbox ***disabled***, there is no restriction on data from Experience Platform that can be imported into Collaboration.

 Read more about data usage labels in the Experience Platform documentation:

 * [Data usage labels overview](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/overview){target="_blank"}
 * [Data usage labels glossary](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/reference){target="_blank"}

-Additionally, you'll want to select your conset rules to apply to data being imported into Real-Time CDP Collaboration.
+Additionally, you'll want to select your consent rules to apply to data being sourced into Collaboration.

 ![The Add audiences workspace at the Governance policy and enforment actions section.](/help/assets/setup/add-manage-audiences/data-collaboration-consent.png)